junxit/us-congress-bills-110/metadata.md

 - 2007-12-12 — Senate amendment agreed to: Amendment SA 3846 agreed to in Senate by Unanimous Consent.
 - 2007-12-12 — Senate amendment proposed (on the floor): Amendment SA 3846 proposed by Senator Harkin for Senator Dodd.(consideration: CR S15375; text: CR S15375)
 - 2007-12-12 — Senate amendment submitted
+- 2007-12-13 — Message on Senate action sent to the House.
+- 2007-12-13 — Received in the House.
+- 2007-12-13 — Referred to the Committee on Financial Services, and in addition to the Committees on Oversight and Government Reform, Foreign Affairs, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-12-13 — Referred to the Committee on Financial Services, and in addition to the Committees on Oversight and Government Reform, Foreign Affairs, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-12-13 — Referred to the Committee on Financial Services, and in addition to the Committees on Oversight and Government Reform, Foreign Affairs, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-12-13 — Referred to the Committee on Financial Services, and in addition to the Committees on Oversight and Government Reform, Foreign Affairs, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-12-13 — Referred to the Committee on Financial Services, and in addition to the Committees on Oversight and Government Reform, Foreign Affairs, and Education and Labor, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.